lampmantech/behaving.trytond/README.md

 trytond/account/scenario_account_reconciliation etc.
-Generic steps, that are likely to be used by all scenari, may have no label, and are usually defined in the generic scenario_doctests.py.
-As specific steps get generalized and serve for many different scenari, they will get pulled into the generic file.
-If you are contributing on githib, it's best to write your steps with a label and add FixMe: comment to signal that you think the step is generic.
+Generic steps, that are likely to be used by all scenari, may have no label, and are usually defined in the generic scenario_doctests.py, or the name equivalent to the trytond_ module (e.g. trytond_account.py).
+As specific steps get generalized and serve for many different scenari, they will get pulled out of the scenario_*.py into the generic file trytond_*.py.
+If you are contributing on github, it's best to write your steps with a label and add FixMe: comment to signal that you think the step is generic.

 Documentation
 -------------

 For the moment, the documentation is in the docstrings to the steps.
-I'll write a step modification that can harvest these for the documentation so that the documentation can be automatically generated from the steps.
+I've writen a step script that can harvest these for the documentation so that the documentation can be automatically generated from the steps; if you think it's a hack (it is), write a better one!

 Versions